PhilMele/M4Project/README.md

-fix error that says you echekc in Parking None if selected manually fix success message on payment check if its ok to have the venv file avilable on github
+fix error that says you echekc in Parking None if selected manually fix success message on payment check if its ok to have the venv file avilable on github add tutorial on how to add long and lat from google maps to parking latlng

 # M4Project - GeoPay